-- 2. Can a LDD25 or LDD50 be calculated at the end of the exposure period (day 10)? - If yes, fit both a GUTS-RED-IT and GUTS-RED-SD model to the data, and proceed to Step 3 - If no, select one of the following options: - a.
-Perform a new 10-day chronic toxicity study (according to OECD TG 245), using higher doses, and start again at step 1 using the newly obtained data b.
+- a.
+Perform a new 10-day chronic toxicity study (according to OECD TG 245), using higher doses, and start again at step 1 using the newly obtained data - b.
 Perform a new chronic toxicity study, with a longer duration.
-Fit both a GUTS-RED-IT and GUTS-RED-SD model to the data, and proceed to Step c.
+Fit both a GUTS-RED-IT and GUTS-RED-SD model to the data, and proceed to Step 3 - c.
 Assume the substance has TRT properties, with a worst-case Haber's exponent of -2.
-Calculate the lifespan dose-response as described in Section 7.1.2, Error!
-Reference source not found.and proceed to the risk assessment.
+Calculate the lifespan dose-response as described in Section 8.2.1 and proceed to the risk assessment.